The Definitive Guide to Web3 Analytics Providers for Product Teams

 • Real-time Processing: Ingests live blockchain signals for instant insights, faster iteration, and immediate issue detection.

-• Wallet Segmentation: Builds cohorts from onchain behaviors (DeFi use, NFT mints, airdrops) for targeted marketing and product decisions.
+• Wallet Segmentation: Builds cohorts from onchain behaviors (DeFi positions, transactions) for targeted marketing and product decisions.

 • Sybil Defenses: Detects and filters fake or coordinated wallet activity to preserve cohort integrity.